rust-stuco/lectures/week4/collections_generics.md

 ---

-# Mutable iteration over a Vector
+# Mutable Iteration over a Vector

 We can also iterate over mutable references to each element to make changes to each element.